A dating platform matches high earners who have everything—except love

 Dong Jun never attended another event.
 Jiang Tian inquired with others in the dating industry, and none reported having seen her.
 Dong Jun used to love sharing her life through WeChat Moments, curating it like a business card.
 But after she got scammed, she closed her Moments feed.

 As Spring Festival approached, Jiang Tian saw an opportunity and pounced.
 He began promoting “One-on-One High-End VIP Services.”
 With the purchase of a VIP card, the platform would assist clients in arranging one-on-one dates with partners selected according to their personal criteria.
-There were three tiers of VIP card, with the highest tier selling for 30,000 yuan and the lowest for 10,000.
+There were three tiers of VIP cards, with the highest tier selling for 30,000 yuan and the lowest for 10,000.
 The higher the spousal criteria, the more the platform charged.

 Because she had been so immersed in work, Zhou Hui had never put much energy or thought into dating.
 At 36, she had yet to experience a single romantic relationship.
 Since she had put off marriage for so long, her relationship with her parents was rapidly deteriorating.
 By this point, they could start arguing at the drop of a hat.